Menopausal Frozen Shoulder: Wish we could let it goooo, let it gooooo

 Have you suffered or are you currently dealing with frozen shoulder?
 We’d love to hear and share what you’re doing, so fill us in in the comments section below, on Gennev's Facebook page, or in Midlife & Menopause Solutions, Gennev’s closed Facebook group.

 SOTM Posts: Most folks know about hot flashes and erratic periods, but there are lots of menopause symptoms that aren’t as well known.
 At Gennev, we want our community to know what to look out for – and how to manage what comes!
-For more information, check out our symptom-of-the-month posts on itchy menopause skin, headaches, ringing ears, and sore breasts.
+For more information, check out our symptom-of-the-month posts on itchy menopause skin, headaches, ringing ears or tinnitus, and sore breasts during menopause.

 Have you taken our Menopause Assessment?